Intermarché

-Intermarché (English translation: Intermarket) is the brand of a general commercial French supermarket, part of the large retail group Les Mousquetaires founded in 1969 under the name EX Offices, by Jean-Pierre Le Roch.
-EX Offices was renamed Intermarché in 1972.
+Intermarché (English translation: Intermarket) is a brand of general commercial hypermarkets, supermarkets and convenience stores owned by French retail group Les Mousquetaires.
+It mainly operates in France, French-speaking Belgium, Poland and Portugal.
+In 2024, Intermarché was the third-biggest retailer in France by market share, trailing E.Leclerc and Carrefour.

-Jean-Pierre Le Roch is the founder and first president of this franchise, and has provided leadership until 1994, then directly through Les Mousquetaires made necessary by the creation of other brands.
+In 2024, Intermarché had 2,496 stores in 5 countries.

+In 2024, Partenaire Intermarché had 60 stores in Overseas France and in 7 countries.

 History

 Founded in 1969 under the name of EX Offices de distribution, the chain became Intermarché in 1973.

 On 9 June 2009, Les Mousquetaires announced the extension of the Intermarché brand to all their grocery subsidiaries, except Netto.
 Now Intermarché decline is based on the sales floor, as well as its location.

 The old food stores owned by Les Mousquetaires under several brands, as well as the existing Intermarché stores have been divided into several groups: